Book tickets for Spring Concerts, Onegin, Elixir of Love, Opera Evening and Messiah

 Ambassador

 Katerina Mina is a prizewinning soprano based in London.
 She studied voice and piano at Guildhall School of Music and Drama, commanding an operatic repertoire that includes Tosca, Santuzza (Cavalleria rusticana), Giorgetta (Il tabarro) and Leonora (La forza del destino).
-She has won prizes at the Julián Gayarre International Si
+She has won prizes at the Julián Gayarre International Sin

 Ambassador